find your adventure!

 Sightseeing Boat trips

-If you have an appropriate sailing license, insurance and proof of identity then you can hire a yacht (bareback or with some crew), dinghy or other craft.
-It is best to contact the sailing company before hand to discuss your exact requirements and the rules and regulations.
+If you have an appropriate sailing license, insurance and proof of identity then you can hire a yacht (bareback or with some crew) or motor boat.
+It is best to contact us beforehand to discuss your exact requirements and the rules and regulations as under Portuguese law not all foreign sailing qualifications are recognised.
+We have bareboat or skippered charters available in Lisbon, the Algarve, Porto, Madeira and the Azores.
 If you have your own boat there are marinas and ports all along the coast offering over-wintering, temporary and long-term moorings.
 Many sailors from across Europe choose to moor their yachts in Portugal all year around as the sea conditions are good and the modern Portuguese marinas are attractive with lots of amenities and generally reasonable fees.
 From a base here you can not only enjoy sailing in Portugal, Madeira and the Azores but it is also convenient for Gibraltar and the coasts of Spain, Africa and the Mediterranean.
-For more detailed information about sailing in Portugal its coast, conditions, regulations and facilities I'd recommend getting hold of 'Atlantic Coasts of Spain and Portugal' published by the Royal Cruising Club Pilotage Foundation and visiting http://www.manorhouses.com/ports.
+For more detailed information about sailing in Portugal its coast, conditions, regulations and facilities I'd recommend getting hold of 'Atlantic Coasts of Spain and Portugal' published by the Royal Cruising Club Pilotage Foundation.

 River sailing in Portugal